VizarG/s2i-java-14-maven/README.md

 ```

 ##  Script run
-used to run jar or war file
+Used to run jar or war file

 Script run Variables
 ```